Dazzler (Marvel Comics): Ultimate Marvel

 She has since been labeled as one of the "most important" mutants to the X-Men's cause by the future Bishop.
 Dazzler later joins Bishop's new team in Ultimate X-Men #82.
 When Bishop dies in Ultimate X-Men #90, Dazzler returned to the Xavier Institute to be with Angel and on Xavier's X-Men team once again.
 She is seen to be on Colossus's enhanced team, using the drug Banshee to boost her powers.
-The drug enhanced team battles Xavier's main X-Men and eventually leave their drug-filled lives and return to the X-Mansion.

-When Magneto's worldwide devastation hits the X-Men, Dazzler is revealed by Jean Grey to have been killed along with teammates Beast and Nightcrawler.
+The drug-enhanced team battles Xavier's main X-Men and eventually leave their drug-filled lives and return to the X-Mansion.
+When Magneto's worldwide devastation hits the X-Men, Dazzler is revealed by Jean Grey to have been killed in the tidal wave along with teammates Beast and Nightcrawler.

 The Ultimate iteration of Dazzler does not convert sound into light in this continuity.
 Her powers are defined as "Matter Detonation"; by detonating small particles in the air, she is able to create brilliant photokinetic effects, controlling the color and intensity of the light created.
 Under the influence of the drug Banshee, Dazzler's powers are vastly increased, and she is able to create solid light constructs such as a sword, a tiger for her to ride into battle, and even a copy of Wolverine's claws, which she uses to fight Wolverine.
 Dazzler's true powers are shown when she detonates the matter making up Sentinel robots, completely destroying them with her sheer power.

-Some while later, May Parker's house is being sold by a realtor named Alison Blaire.